 The suffering eating disorders can bring is not isolated to women.

 Additionally, studies suggest that risk of mortality for males with eating disorders is higher than it is for females.
 Due in large part to cultural bias, men are much less likely to seek treatment for their eating disorder.
 The good news is that once a man seeks help, treatment is as effective as it is for women.

 Reach out for help and support

 If you’re a man struggling with food or your body image, please don’t let shame keep you isolated.
-You are not alone and deserve support as much as women.
-Contact me here or go ahead and schedule an appointment right away using my online client portal (if I’m accepting new clients).
+You are not alone and deserve support.
+Our team has special training in treating men with eating disorders and understands the ways it is both similar and different than treating women.
+Contact us today to schedule an appointment or click below to schedule online.